pagliares/jpa-hands-on/README.md

 </pre>

-### 07 - jpa-hands-on
+### 07 - Mapping Date/Time before Java-SE 8

+<a href="https://github.com/pagliares/jpa-hands-on/edit/main/README.md#outline">Back to Outline</a></br>
+<strong>Project source</strong>: Source_Code/O5/jpa-hands-on

+<strong> Introduction </strong>

 - This example evolves the previous example by adding a keyboard utility class and aims to produce a simple CRUD (Create, Retrieve, Updte, Delete) command-line program for a customer of the titan cruises.
 - From the JPA perpective, the example illustrates the use of the annotation @Temporal and your constants TemporalType.TIMESTAMP and TemporalType.DATE
 - The file persistence.xml has some additional comments wit other possible values for the value attribute or the property eclipselink.ddl-generation.
 Changing theses values is useful for development/testing purposes.
 - The examples uses @Temporal that is assigned with Pre Java-SE 8 versions.
 Hence, i strive to only use date and time manipulation with Pre-Java SE 8 API for dates (not recommended anymore).
 In the next example, we will refactor this solution by Mapping date/time with JPA to the API used since Java SE 8 (Recommended).

 <pre>
 @Entity